Dmytry/3d_printing_ideas/README.md

 ## Novelty

 Who knows?
-All these ideas are probably 100+ years old, but people had been patenting use of 100+ year old inventions in the context of 3D printing so it's better to put things clearly in writing with a clear timestamp.
+All these ideas are probably 100+ years old in some other context, but people had been patenting use of 100+ year old inventions in the context of 3D printing so it's better to put things clearly in writing with a clear timestamp.

 # Existing patents